 Mayor’s Office on Disability

-Working to ensure accessibility for projects from all of these CAO agencies and all City departments is the Mayor’s Office on Disability (MOD) ensures accessibility within all City departments’ initiatives.
-The mission of MOD is to ensure that every program, service, benefit, activity, and facility operated or funded by the City is fully accessible to and useable by people with disabilities.
-Regarding physical access specifically, MOD’s Architectural Access Program has overseen the implementation of the highest-priority projects in the City’s ADA Transition Plans for facilities and right-of-way barrier removals.
-MOD now oversees the continuation of those plans through the City’s ongoing obligation to carry out architectural and programmatic self-assessment, MOD helps coordinate department-level capital funding requests for barrier removal in these areas.
+The Mayor’s Office on Disability (MOD) ensures accessibility within all City departments’ initiatives.
+The mission of MOD is to ensure that every program, service, benefit, activity, and facility operated or funded by the City is fully accessible to, and useable by people with disabilities.
+Historically, MOD oversaw the implementation of the highest-priority projects in the City’s ADA Transition Plans for facilities and public right-of-way barrier removals.
+Today, as part of the City’s ongoing obligation to carry out architectural and programmatic self-assessment, MOD helps coordinate department-level capital funding requests for barrier removal in these areas.